Frequently Asked Questions

 Q: What is the Alabama Center for Pastoral Resilience (ACPR)?

-A: We’re a leadership development and consulting organization that helps pastors, churches, and faith-based organizations build healthier systems and more resilient leaders.
-Our work blends practical coaching, systems thinking, and spiritual depth to strengthen those who serve others.
+A: We are a leadership development and consulting organization that supports pastors, churches, and faith-based organizations.
+Our work focuses on helping leaders cultivate healthier patterns of leadership and greater resilience in the midst of real ministry demands.
+We draw on coaching, relational insight, and spiritual depth to support those who serve others.

 Q: Are you only for people in Alabama?

-A: While we’re in Alabama—it’s in the name—we serve pastors, churches, and organizations across the country.
-Many of our cohorts and coaching engagements are offered virtually, and we regularly travel for on-site consulting, workshops, and retreats.
-Our goal is to meet leaders wherever they are, both geographically and in their ministry journey.
+A: While we are based in Alabama—it’s in the name—we work with pastors, churches, and organizations across the country.
+Many of our cohorts and coaching engagements take place virtually, and we also travel for on-site consulting, workshops, and retreats.
+Our aim is to meet leaders where they are, both geographically and in their ministry context.

 Q: Who do you serve?

-A: We serve pastors, ministry leaders, church staffs, and faith-based organizations that want to lead with greater clarity, calm, and purpose.
-Whether you’re serving in a small rural congregation or a large multi-site church, our work scales to fit your context.
+A: We serve pastors, ministry leaders, church staffs, and faith-based organizations seeking greater clarity, steadiness, and purpose in their leadership.
+Whether serving in a small rural congregation or a large multi-site church, our work adapts to the realities of your particular setting.

 Participation & Logistics